freezer333/ramapo/source/courses/cmps147/Winter/index.md

 100 level General Education Math.

 ## Course Materials
-You must have access to the internet and a computer suitable for installing Microsoft Visual Studio (i.e. any computer running Microsoft Windows 7 or Windows 8).
+You must have access to the internet and a computer suitable for installing Microsoft Visual Studio (i.e. any computer running Microsoft Windows 7, 8, 10, etc.).
 Microsoft Visual Studio is freely available - please consult the directions/tuturial [located here](../vs/VisualStudioAtHome.html).

 If you have a Mac (or run Linux), you will be able to install similar programs on these machines.
 For Mac users, [click here](../../xcode) for instructions on using Xcode.